tomviner/exploring-unittesting-talk/reveal.js/talk-start.md

 - about the name:
     - **Nose Obviates Suite Employment**
 - there is a `nose2` but I'm not covering it here
-    -- get's 90x fewer downloads
+    - (it's much less widely used)
-- nose was originally created as a clone of pytest
+- nose was originally created as a clone of pytest 0.8